Photo Credit: Paul Duncan

 - Bike the Niagara Falls Recreation Trail!

-- Zipline across the falls!
+- Zipline to the falls!

 - Enjoy stunning blooms of spring and the Floral Showhouse just a short walk south of the Falls and Table Rock Centre.